A classic Cuban milkshake made dairy-free and refined sugar-free using paleo sweetened condensed milk, cashew milk, and puffed wheat cereal.

 - 1/8 teaspoon vanilla extract

 - First, make the paleo sweetened condensed milk.
-In a saucepan, add coconut milk, butter or ghee, honey and vanilla.
+In a saucepan, add coconut milk, honey and vanilla.

 - Simmer, low and slow, until slightly thickened and reduced, about 10 minutes.
 Allow to cool completely before using.
 This makes about 4 ounces.
 Leftovers can be placed in the fridge for up to 1 week.